 The burners covered in this manual are designed to mix fuel with air and burn the resulting mixture.
-All fuel burning devices are capable of producing fires and explosions when improperly applied, installed, adjusted, controlled or maintained.
+All fuel handling devices are capable of producing fires and explosions if improperly applied, installed, adjusted, controlled, or maintained.

-Do not bypass any safety feature.
-Fires and explosions can be caused.

-Never try to light the burner if the burner shows signs of damage or malfunctioning.
+- Do not bypass any safety feature; fire or explosion could result. - Never try to light a burner if it shows signs of damage or malfunction.